rails/rails/guides/source/contributing_to_ruby_on_rails.md

 You can help improve the Rails guides by making them more coherent, consistent or readable, adding missing information, correcting factual errors, fixing typos, or bringing them up to date with the latest edge Rails.

-To do so, make changes to Rails guides (source files located [here](https://github.com/rails/rails/tree/master/guides/source)) on GitHub.
-Then open a pull request to apply your changes.
+To do so, make changes to Rails guides source files (located [here](https://github.com/rails/rails/tree/master/guides/source) on GitHub).
+Then open a pull request to apply your changes to master branch.

 When working with documentation, please take into account the [API Documentation Guidelines](api_documentation_guidelines.html) and the [Ruby on Rails Guides Guidelines](ruby_on_rails_guides_guidelines.html).